Learn what 1099 forms there are and how you can prepare for the upcoming tax season.

 Do I need to file a 1099-MISC?

 You're required by U.S. tax law to file a 1099-MISC form for anyone that you paid $600 or more in the previous year.
 Unlike the 1099-NEC, the payments found on a 1099-MISC are geared towards vendors, attorneys, and other individuals who are not a proper contractor.
+If you have more questions about who needs to file, check with the IRS.

 The tax filing due dates are different for each of these forms.